Literary Assassin is back, but she's also on Archive of Our Own! Yey!

 I sat in the dark, pondering my life and waiting for my phone to ring.
 It was inevitable that it would ring.
-After so many years in the business I seemed to be able to tell when my phone was going to ring, weird I know, but nonetheless, true.
+After so many years in the business, I seemed to be able to tell when my phone was going to ring.

 And there's the phone.
 Told you it would ring.

-"Is this Sachs?" the voice on the other end said cautiously.
+"Is this Sachs?" the voice on the other end said.
 I rolled my eyes.
 Great another idiot.

-"I was told to contact Andy Sachs."
-I let the whole thing sink into the dense man's brain for a moment, silently waiting for instructions.
-I was not one for talk, the less people knew about me the less dangerous it was for me to be in the same place for long periods of time.
+"I was told to contact Andy Sachs," I let the whole thing sink into the dense man's brain for a moment, silently waiting for instructions.
+I was not one for talk, the fewer people knew about me the less dangerous it was for me to be in the same place for long periods of time.

 "Ur, right, well, I need you to," I rolled my eyes again, hissing in frustration.